 Many Westward travelers passed by the barn as the Santa Fe Trail cut through the corner of their property.

-The barn was deconstructed in the 1970’s during commercial property expansions in the area.
+The barn was deconstructed in 1972 during commercial property expansions in the area.
 It was measured, strategically taken apart and stored in caves.
-Through fundraising efforts by the Lenexa Historical Society, the barn was reconstructed at its current location in Sar-Ko-Par Trails Park.
+Through fundraising efforts by local civic and business leaders, the barn was reconstructed at its current location in Sar-Ko-Par Trails Park.
+Some of these leaders were The Lenexa Chamber of Commerce, The Holland Corporation, Gus Bogina, and City Counsilman John McNerney.
+Reconstruction was finished in May of 1983.
+William F. “Bud” Thomspson was the general volunteer overseer for LHS in teh reconstruction of the barn.
+Neal Hervey was hired as the carpentry subcontractor.

 Today, the barn is operated and maintained by the City of Lenexa and houses Lenexa’s History Museum and Archive.
 The Lenexa Historical Society aids the City by maintaining and making available its collection of historical artifacts and archival documents.
 The Society also designs and maintains exhibits while developing and presenting public education programs.